-Learning is becoming a root to job satisfaction.
+Learning is becoming a root of job satisfaction.

-Learning opportunities and the ability to action on the job are impactful.
+Learning opportunities and the ability to act on the job are impactful.
 The chance to make a difference and advance your career and mindset is one to seek.

 It means we need to have a foundation of critical thinking.

-It means we need to have experimental learning so that we develop a growth mindset and we can put what we learn into action.
+It means we need to have experimental learning to develop a growth mindset and put what we learn into action.

-Employees are driven by many things, but most of us want to work with people that are driven by growth.
+Many things drive employees, but most of us want to work with people driven by growth.
 This growth extends to personal and career development.

-With an overload of information that is now available because of the internet, this learning becomes easier.
-Or, does it become harder?
+With an overload of information that is now available because of the internet, this learning becomes more comfortable.
+Or does it become harder?

-A client and I discussed this the other day and how it was not that many years ago where the percentage of people who could read, and the number of those who had read every single book published, was a tight ratio.
+A client and I discussed this the other day and how it was not that many years ago where the percentage of people who could read, and the number of those who had read every book published, was a close-ratio.
 If you could read, you would be smart.
-That was basically a true statement not long ago.
+That was a true statement not long ago.

-Even since I’ve gone to pubs (because we all know that the pub is where all the intellectual discussions happen), or conferences or wherever, interesting topics arise and debated learnings have changed.
-It wasn’t long ago you’d have to at least boot up a computer and dial into the internet and wait and wait and wait.
+Even since I’ve gone to pubs (because we all know that the pub is where all the intellectual discussions happen), or conferences or wherever interesting topics arise, debated learnings have changed.
+It wasn’t long ago you’d have at least to boot up a computer and dial into the internet and wait and wait and wait.

-Now though, you hear something interesting and instantly you can look it up on your phone and read reliable articles, order a book , watch a video or podcast, or find other ways to explore and become a mini “expert”.
+Now though, you hear something exciting, and instantly you can look it up on your phone and read reliable articles, order a book, watch a video or podcast, or find other ways to explore and become a mini “expert.”